What is the manufacturing and agriculture credit?

 When can the taxpayer compute and claim the manufacturing credit?

 Yes.
 The taxable year of a claimant that keeps its accounting records on the basis of a 52−53 week period ends on the last day of the month closest to the end of the 52−53 week period and begins on the first day of the calendar month beginning nearest the first day of the 52-53 week taxable year.
-A taxable year beginning December 29, 2012 is deemed to begin on January 1, 2013, so a taxpayer would be eligible to claim the manufacturing and agriculture credit for 2013 because the credit is available for taxable years that begin on or after December 31, 2012.
+A taxable year beginning December 29, 2019 is deemed to begin on January 1, 2020, so a taxpayer would be eligible to claim the manufacturing and agriculture credit for 2020.